APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 ## Install CMake
 Make sure you have cmake installed in your system.
-In case you do not have one, do the following.
+In case you do not have one, you will have to install it youself.
+There are several ways of intalling CMake.
+If you have the admin privilege, do the following.
 ```sh
 $ sudo apt-get install cmake
 ```
+Linux will automatically install CMake for you.
 If you are an advanced user and wants to build cmake youself, consult this page: https://cmake.org/install/ You may encounter issues like the lack of openssl in the system, which can be conveniently resolved by, e.g., `sudo apt install libssl-dev`.
 Of course to tell the system to load the correct CMake, you may also want to modify PATH in the .bashrc or .bash_profile file.

 If you are using a cluster, cmake can be loaded by
 ```sh
 $ module load cmake
 ```
+The easiest way of getting CMake is directly downloading a compiled CMake from the [official site](https://cmake.org/download/).
+When you download the compiled CMake, make sure you get the correct platform.
+Typically, it should be Linux x86-64.

 ## Install MPICH
 First, download the source file, extract the tar bar, and rename the folder as a source folder: